MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 Add comments to a PR to make suggestions, reply to previous comments, and point out problems with proposed changes.

 ::: moniker range="azure-devops"
-- Comment inline in the **Files** tab of a PR by hovering over the line you want to comment on and selecting the comment button. :::image type="icon" source="./media/pull-requests/new-comment-icon.png":::.
+- Comment inline in the **Files** tab of a PR by selecting the comment button :::image type="icon" source="./media/pull-requests/new-comment-icon.png"::: next to the line you want to comment on.

   ![Screenshot of comments in Azure Repos P Rs.](./media/pull-requests/pr_comments_summary.png)
 ::: moniker-end